-- 1. Treat devices with compounds or controls prior to the beginning of this assay. - 2.
-Carefully flush the endothelial channel (e.g. Channel 1; Figure 1) with fresh serum-free media prior to the start of the assay. - 3.
-Attach a length of tubing to the syringe that is long enough to reach from the syringe pump to the device. - 4.
-Infuse the Tygon tubing with the FITC-dextran solution. - 5.
-Place the filled syringe into the syringe pump. - 6.
-Tape the end of the tubing onto the pump, with the end of the tubing pointing up to the ceiling and not touching any surface. - 7.
-Program the syringe pump to infuse at a flow rate of 0.1 μl/min. - 8.
+- 11. Treat devices with compounds or controls prior to the beginning of this assay. - 12.
+Carefully flush the endothelial channel (e.g. Channel 1; Figure 1) with fresh serum-free media prior to the start of the assay. - 13.
+Attach a length of tubing to the syringe that is long enough to reach from the syringe pump to the device. - 14.
+Infuse the Tygon tubing with the FITC-dextran solution. - 15.
+Place the filled syringe into the syringe pump. - 16.
+Tape the end of the tubing onto the pump, with the end of the tubing pointing up to the ceiling and not touching any surface. - 17.
+Program the syringe pump to infuse at a flow rate of 0.1 μl/min. - 18.
 Before connecting the devices to the syringe pump: Take phase and fluorescence images (Ex/Em 485/520 nm). - a.
-These images will provide background fluorescence signals (if any treatments emit within the same range as FITC, this will be detected as well). - b.
-Save the images as uncompressed image files (TIFF, ND2, etc.).
-Compression will result in loss of critical metadata and will distort the fluorescence intensity values.
+These images will provide background fluorescence signals (if any treatments emit within the same range as FITC, this will be detected as well).